 To encourage their broad adoption, protocols are indeed open, meaning organizations that are not members of the association can submit change requests and comments directly on a publicly accessible collaboration platform.

-Contribute directly to our open source projects
+Contribute directly to our open source projects on Github.

 The group published its first document UAS Traffic Management Architecture on April 29, 2017.
-It describes a high-level UTM architecture for Very-Low Level (VLL) operations, considering all types of UAS operations (VLOS, EVLOS and BVLOS) and the needs of both RPAS and autonomous unmanned aircraft.
+It describes a high-level UTM architecture for Very-Low Level (VLL) operations, considering all types of UAS operations (VLOS, EVLOS, and BVLOS) and the needs of both RPAS and autonomous unmanned aircraft.
 It also establishes a common terminology and a set of UTM stakeholders, with their needs and responsibilities.

 This common framework should be a guideline to develop the association’s efforts to foster interoperable UTM, but also for the international or national bodies.

-Download V1 at: Global_UTM_Architecture_V1.pdf
+Download V1 at Global_UTM_Architecture_V1.pdf